Distributional Consistency Loss: Beyond Pointwise Data Terms in Inverse Problems: Discussion

 \section{Discussion}

 Across the settings we have studied, DC loss initially tracks pointwise losses but then shifts trajectory and converges once the measurements are statistically explained, at which stage, in contrast, further updates with pointwise losses mostly chase noise rather than signal.
 This behavior matches the theory in Section~\ref{sec:4-practicalities}: once the set of CDF values is close to the uniform target, DC no longer rewards per-sample noise fitting.
-Our experiments in Section~\ref{sec:4-DIP} (DIP) and Section~\ref{sec:4-PET} (PET) mirror this prediction.

 Crucially, combining DC with regularization, whether implicit (e.g., DIP) or explicit (e.g., edge-preserving TV), yields stronger results than pointwise losses, because DC reduces the tension between data-fidelity and regularization; the fidelity term stops pulling toward noise, and the regularizer can preserve structure instead of fighting noise fitting.

 As discussed in Section~\ref{sec:4-regularization}, DC loss effectively defines an equivalence class of solutions: any prediction that induces an (approximately) uniform distribution of CDF values across measurements attains low DC loss.
 This flattens the objective near good solutions.
 While this guards against noise-chasing, it does not by itself distinguish between plausible and implausible signals within the data-consistent regime; architectural priors or explicit penalties provide that structure.